Kaese72/dum-bass-blog/root/markdown-blogs/buildingtheblog.md

 The TLS certificate is the only thing that is worth fixing at this point in time.

 I have used [Let's Encrypt](https://letsencrypt.org/) before.
 I plan on using Let's Encrypt again.
 However, before I can do that I need to make the service accessible through something more interesting than an IP address.

 I tried using Azure domain name services but was told my account did not have permission to use that service.
 Off to namecheap I go and buy `kaese.space` and assign `blog.kaese.space` to the IP in Azure.

 Back to TLS.
 Let's Encrypt is a supported `CertIssuer` for `cert-manager` in K8s.
 I followed a [blog post](https://dev.to/ileriayo/adding-free-ssltls-on-kubernetes-using-certmanager-and-letsencrypt-a1l) and deployed a certificate via Let's Encrypt.
+The blog is a little old so it did not work because of deprecated APIs and stuff.
+Deploying the latest version (`v1.15.3`) made it work.

+So, the current situation is,

+* The blog is up and running
+* The blog post is unfinished but published
+* The traffic is encrypted

+I reckon its time to finish this blog post and push it for the world to see.

+## Conclusion

+Writing a blog is hard.
+Especially when you need to create the infrastructure to run it.

+//Calle